mishnit/daily-darshan/README.md

    conflicts abort recovery and fail visibly without overwriting business data.
    Individual Git commands time out after 60 seconds.

-   Watermarking preserves the downloaded image's exact pixel width and height.
-   JPEG output uses quality 100 with chroma subsampling disabled; generation fails if the saved dimensions differ.
-Adding a watermark still requires JPEG re-encoding, so byte-for-byte or mathematically lossless JPEG output is not possible.
    Daily Image uses a stronger publication transaction: fetch `main`, download candidates once, then generate pages and expiry changes in a disposable checkout.
 A rejected push discards that checkout and rebuilds from the newest